koda86/floa/README.md

   3. The number of bootstrap iterations (n.boot)
   (4. The number of repeated calculations for the uncertainty estimation (n.rep))

-If you intend to only use certain (sub)scripts, please make sure to provide the data format used in the main script (i.e. long data format).

 For a detailled description of the script please see the markdown documentation file (floa_doc.md) in /floa/man.

 ### Issues